 As already explained in Section 2, explicit communication parallelization for hybrid SPMD+{OpenMP,CUDA} codes has not been thoroughly explored due to implementation constraints.
-Rabenseifner et al [23] discuss its potential and implications on algorithm design, without detailed performance results.
+Rabenseifner et al [25] discuss its potential and implications on algorithm design, without detailed performance results.
 Similarly, communication parallelization has not been yet explored in dynamic tasking runtimes.
-There has been work inside the MPI implementation [10, 12] to improve performance for MPI_THREAD_MULTIPLE.
+There has been work inside the MPI implementation [11, 13] to improve performance for MPI_THREAD_MULTIPLE.
 These studies demonstrate improved performance only for microbenchmarks, mostly on IBM BG/P hardware.
-Recent work by Luo et al [16] describes an MPI implementation able to provide improved performance for hybrid MPI+OpenMP parallelism on InfiniBand networks.
+Recent work by Luo et al [18] describes an MPI implementation able to provide improved performance for hybrid MPI+OpenMP parallelism on InfiniBand networks.
 They use multiple endpoints for parallelism and show results for microbenchmarks and all-to-all operations.
-Dinan et al [9] discuss extensions to improve MPI interoperability with other programming models and pthreads.
-No performance results are presented in the study.
-Until performance portability is provided, developers are unlikely to adopt explicit parallelization in their codes.
+Dinan et al [10] discuss extensions to improve MPI interoperability with other programming models and pthreads, but no performance results are presented.
+Without performance portability, developers are unlikely to adopt explicit parallelization in their codes.